 Andreas passed my class.
 I’m confident he never learned to write English because I don’t think Andreas was at university to learn anything.

-But it did bother me for weeks that I hadn’t figured out how a guy who couldn’t speak a word of English had produced a spotless essay on the criminal justice system in the language.
+But it did bother me for weeks that I hadn’t figured out how a guy who couldn’t speak a word of English had produced a spotless essay in the language.

 The answer came late one night at a bar.